 • In high-cost industries like legal ($47/click) and insurance ($55/click), even one week of tracking data pays for the setup.

-I've been running Gibson Promotions out of Brighton-Le-Sands since 2006.
+Gibson has been running out of Brighton-Le-Sands since 2006.
 Twenty years of watching Australian small businesses spend real money on marketing without ever knowing which channel actually drove the call.
-When I say most Australian SMBs are flying blind on their marketing spend, I'm not guessing — I've seen it in hundreds of accounts.
+When the team says most Australian SMBs are flying blind on their marketing spend, this is not a guess.
+We have seen it in hundreds of accounts.

-Here's what I mean.
-I ask business owners which channel is generating their phone calls.
-Across our client base, about 70% genuinely can't tell me.
-They're spending real money on Google Ads, letterbox drops, signboards, maybe a Yellow Pages listing they forgot to cancel.
+Here is what we mean.
+We ask business owners which channel is generating their phone calls.
+Across our client base, about 70% genuinely cannot tell us.
+They are spending real money on Google Ads, letterbox drops, signboards, maybe a Yellow Pages listing they forgot to cancel.
 Calls come in.
 Some months are busy, some are quiet.
-But they can't connect the two.
+But they cannot connect the two.

 What is call tracking?